 Our partnership of schools is made up of a large and highly committed group of primary and special schools from across Warwickshire, Coventry and the surrounding area.
 We are brought together as a partnership by our shared aim of wanting to provide the best possible training experience for the next generation of teachers.

-All partner schools offer either host training placements within their school or contribute to the programme of training, by sharing their expertise to the benefit of all Gateway Alliance School Direct trainees.
+All partner schools may host training placements within their school or contribute to the programme of training, by sharing their expertise to the benefit of all Gateway Alliance School Direct trainees.

 If you would like to gain some work experience within on of our partner schools, please contact the school directly.
 If you would like to discuss this further please contact us.